jingcaiguo/jingcaiguo.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Hi there!
-This is JC, currently a Research Assistant Professor with Department of Computing at the Hong Kong Polytechnic University.
+This is JC, currently a Research Assistant Professor with the Department of Computing at the Hong Kong Polytechnic University.
 I defended my Ph.D. degree in Dec.
-2020 at the same university🇭🇰 and supported by the Hong Kong PhD Fellowship Scheme (**HKPFS**) from **Hong Kong RGC**.
+2020 at the same university🇭🇰 and was lucky to be supported by the Hong Kong PhD Fellowship Scheme (**HKPFS**) from **Hong Kong RGC**.
 Prior to that, I received my M.E. degree (2015) from Waseda University, Japan🇯🇵, and B.E. degree (2013) from Sichuan University, China🇨🇳, all in Computer Science and AI/ML.
-From 2021 to 2022, I did Postdoctoral Training remotely with The University of Sydney (where I was also a Visiting Ph.D. from 2019 to 2020), Australia🇦🇺, and concurrently as an Associate Professor with the School of Computing and AI, SWUFE, China🇨🇳.
+From 2021 to 2022, I did Postdoctoral Training remotely with the University of Sydney (where I was also a Visiting Ph.D. from 2019 to 2020), Australia🇦🇺.
 Earlier, before I did my Ph.D., I spent nearly 2 years in the investment banking industry after Waseda (*"no experience is ever wasted"*).

 I am generally interested in ***<font color="MediumVioletRed">Resource-Efficient Computing</font>*** and ***<font color="MediumVioletRed">Edge AI</font>***, which target learning/modeling with **Limited Resources** in terms of ***<font color="MediumVioletRed">Data</font>***-![Static Badge](https://img.shields.io/badge/Data-8A2BE2), ***Computing*** ***<font color="MediumVioletRed">Capability</font>***-![Static Badge](https://img.shields.io/badge/Capability-00FF7F), as well as exploring their derivative ***<font color="MediumVioletRed">Applications</font>***-![Static Badge](https://img.shields.io/badge/APPs-DAA520) on wide spectrums.
 Some specific topics include zero/few-shot learning, federated learning, representation learning, model compression, and lightweight solutions for foundation/large models.
 According to Google Scholar profiles, I am ranked **<font color="MediumVioletRed">14th</font>** worldwide in **<font color="MediumVioletRed">Zero-Shot Learning</font>**, **<font color="MediumVioletRed">24th</font>** in **<font color="MediumVioletRed">Efficient AI</font>**, and **<font color="MediumVioletRed">65th</font>** in **<font color="MediumVioletRed">Edge AI</font>**.
 Our works are published in various prestigious venues, including AAAI, IJCAI, CVPR, ICML, ICLR, NeurIPS, MM, ATC, ICME, ICASSP, ICDCS, TNNLS, TPAMI, TMM, TC, NN, etc. As the **Principal Investigator (PI)**, I have secured several external grants like **2 × General Research Funds (GRF)** from **Hong Kong RGC**, one **Young Scientists Fund** from **NSFC**, one **Industrial Gifted Fund**, and one **Fundamental Research Fund** for the Central Universities.
 If you are interested in any of these topics, please feel free to e-mail me!

 I am currently serving as **Associate Editor** for IEEE Open Journal of the Computer Society (IF=5.9) and **Guest Editor** for IEEE Transactions on Computational Social Systems (IF=5.0).
-I have served as **Publicity Chair** for SRDS 2022 (Vienna, Austria) and **Track Chair** (TPC Vice-Chair) for VTC 2024 Fall (Washington DC, USA), and have served as **Area Chair** / **Senior PC** and/or **Session Chair** for prestigious venues like ICML, NeurIPS, ACM-MM, AAAI, IJCAI, ICME, and VTC.
-I also regularly serve as PC Member and/or Reviewer for AAAI, CVPR, NeurIPS, ACM-MM, ICML, ICLR, ICCV, ICME, ICASSP, ECCV, etc., and as Reviewer for a series of IEEE transactions and journals like TNNLS, TMM, TIP, TMC, TKDE, TCSVT, TSUSC, JSAC, IoT-J, etc. I am a Reviewer for the General Program and the Young Scientists Fund of the National Natural Science Foundation of China (NSFC).
+I have served as **Publicity Chair** for SRDS 2022 (Vienna, Austria) and **Track Chair** (TPC Vice-Chair) for VTC 2024 Fall (Washington DC, USA), and have served as **Area Chair** and **Senior PC** for prestigious venues like ICML, NeurIPS, ACM-MM, AAAI, IJCAI, etc. I also regularly serve as PC Member and/or Reviewer for AAAI, IJCAI, CVPR, NeurIPS, ACM-MM, ICML, ICLR, ICCV, ECCV, etc., and as Reviewer for a series of IEEE transactions and journals like TNNLS, TMM, TIP, TMC, TKDE, TCSVT, TSUSC, JSAC, IoT-J, etc. I am a Reviewer for the General Program and the Young Scientists Fund of the National Natural Science Foundation of China (NSFC).
 I am a member of IEEE and CCF.

 <span class='anchor' id='news'></span>
 # 🔥 News